redspringxyz/bracket-city-benchmark/README.md

 # Bracket City Benchmark

-A benchmark for LLM models based on their ability to solve bracket-based word-substitution puzzles.
+A benchmark for LLM models based on their ability to solve bracket-based word-substitution puzzles from [Bracket City](https://www.theatlantic.com/games/bracket-city/).

 ## Getting Started